 About the fund

-- to restore kaitiaki responsibilities to protect the mauri of the whenua and that unites the spiritual, cultural and physical caretaking of our natural resources
+- Restore kaitiaki responsibilities to protect the mauri of the whenua and unite the spiritual, cultural, and physical caretaking of our natural resources.

-- to uphold the role of tangata whenua participation in the management of indigenous biodiversity, consistent with customary knowledge and practice.
+- Support tangata whenua participation in management of indigenous biodiversity, consistent with their traditional knowledge and practice.

 When to apply

 There are no closing dates for applications.
-The Amorangi meet up to four times a year to consider applications.
-You may need to allow for up to four months before you hear the outcome of your application.
+The Komiti meet four times a year to consider applications.

 How to apply